-The common skin condition that is known to cause rough patches and small, acne-like bumps, usually on the arms, thighs, cheeks and buttocks, is notoriously difficult to treat.
-Keratosis pilaris are bumps are usually white, sometimes red, and generally don’t hurt or itch, that are caused by keratin build up in the hair follicle.
+The common skin condition that is known to cause rough patches and small, acne-like bumps, usually on the arms, thighs, cheeks, and buttocks, is notoriously difficult to treat.
+Keratosis pilaris is bumps that are usually white, sometimes red, and generally don’t hurt or itch, which are caused by keratin build-up in the hair follicle.
 When the keratin plugs the skin it looks very similar to acne, which is why it’s important to see a dermatologist as soon as the skin begins reacting strangely.

 Pulsed dye laser therapy has proven as a successful treatment option for those suffering from keratosis pilaris.
 The device produces a bright light that is absorbed by abnormal blood vessels, and as a result, the laser energy’s heat causes the blood vessels to clog.
 Slowly the clogged vessel is naturally absorbed by the body and no longer causes a prevalent and distinct red appearance through the skin.
 Just after one treatment, dermatologists were seeing significant results and because of how embarrassing the condition can be, a one-treatment fix can make all the difference.